 If you are a student unsure of which career path to choose or are currently employed and want to make a change, one attractive field that continues to grow in diverse ways is aesthetics.
-The services provided by professionals like skin care specialists, massage therapists and consultants will always be in high demand, because people will always want and need them.
+The services provided by professionals like skin care specialists, massage therapists and consultants will always be in high demand because people will always want and need them.
 Whether it is for cosmetic or medical reasons, the field of bodily health and well-being features a rich array of positions that constantly need to be filled with qualified experts.
-Perhaps one of the best reasons to consider making a career shift to this industry, especially for people who do not have a lot of time or money to spend pursuing higher education, is the ease of being able to get your foot in the door.
-Working as an entry-level medical assistant can provide you with a good standard of living, and will also give you the valuable hands-on experience needed to advance.
+Perhaps one of the best reasons to consider making a career shift to this industry, especially for people who do not have a lot of time or money to spend pursuing higher education, is the ease of getting your foot in the door.
+Working as an entry-level medical assistant can provide you with a good standard of living and will also give you the valuable hands-on experience needed to advance.

 Why a Career in the Aesthetics Industry is a Good Choice

 - Horizontal and vertical versatility; if you have ever felt tied down in a job and had little room for internal mobility or external advancement, you know how frustrating and depressing that feeling can be.
 No one wants to have their time or financial investments wasted, but in many fields, this is oftentimes the case.
 Students obtain their degree and find a job, but their ability to branch out and be marketable in other sectors is hindered.
 With a degree in aesthetics, the effect of the “static job” is nowhere to be found.
 Although specific positions require specialized training, the overall skill set shared among the aesthetics sub-fields is the same.
 Thus, it doesn’t take long at all to move around and become familiarized with new skincare methods and treatments.